-Regularly servicing your passenger lift is vital for keeping it in tip top condition, and here at Premier Lift Group, we offer maintenance and support on every commercial and domestic lift we design and install.
-We provide our customers with a range of aftercare packages, ensuring our expert engineers are always on hand when you need them.
+Regularly servicing your passenger lift is vital for keeping it in tip top condition, and here at Premier Lift Group, we offer maintenance and support on every commercial and residential lift we design and install.
+We provide our customers with a range of aftercare packages, ensuring our expert engineers are always on hand when you need them

 Lift maintenance is undoubtedly important, yet many owners are unsure how regularly this should occur.
 Read on to find out how often a passenger lift should be serviced, the relevant regulations, and what exactly the process involves.

 Lifts are often a key part of a property, as they are essential for accessibility, making it possible for people to live and work in multi-storey buildings, and can help people reach their destinations more quickly.
 If your elevators are slow, broken or poorly-maintained, it will be easily noticed by visitors, and in the worst case scenario, a poorly maintained lift could even harm users if it falls or traps people inside.
 This is why lift servicing is crucial, allowing technicians to identify and fix issues like faulty lights, subpar ride quality and door problems.
 All in all, properly-serviced elevators are more reliable, faster, and offer a better all-round experience for users.